-3.5 Comparing permutation p-values and nominal p-values
+3.5.
+Comparing permutation p-values and nominal p-values.
 The results we will report in this section are the property of permutation p-values, instead of an artifact of our estimation method.
-However, using direct permutation, it is infeasible to estimate a very small permutation p-value, e.g., 10^{-8} or less.
-In contrast, our estimation method can accurately estimate such permutation p-values efficiently2.
-This enables a study of the relationship between permutation p-values and nominal p-values.
-Such relationship can provide
+However, using direct permutation, it is infeasible to estimate a very small permutation p-value, for example, 10^{-8} or less.
+In contrast, our estimation method can accurately estimate such permutation p-values efficiently.4 This enables a study of the relationship between permutation p-values and nominal p-values.
+Such a relationship can provide important guidance for the sample size or power of a new study.